Getting Started: Key Steps to Successful Website Optimisation

 Step 1: Understanding Your Competitors

 The first step in ranking on search engines is to understand what your competitors are doing.
-You should analyse up to five of your competitors, see how many pages they have indexed in Google, and see how they have set up their titles and descriptions and page content to achieve these rankings.
+You should analyse several of your competitors, see how many pages they have indexed in Google, and see how they have set up their titles and descriptions and page content to achieve these rankings.

 Step 2: Choose Your Keywords